 Client portals allow attorneys to communicate and collaborate directly with clients on a secure online platform.
 Using a client portal, clients create accounts, then log in to the platform to engage in case-related activities, such as viewing documents, sending messages to attorneys, and locating previous discussion threads.
 With an online client portal, all attorney-client communication can happen right on the platform, meaning fewer scheduled meetings, abrupt phone calls, or other time-consuming client communications.

 Client portal software allows your law firm to replace outdated methods with faster, simpler, and more secure processes.
 Incorporating a client portal into your website improves your overall client experience and helps you establish a competitive advantage over rival firms.
-To learn more about the importance of legal client portals, check out this blog post.

 Search engine optimization (SEO) refers to a specific set of guidelines that help site owners optimize their content for prime positioning in Google searches.
 SEO guidelines are constantly shifting and evolving as Google updates its algorithms, but the basic principle remains the same: if your content does not make use of SEO standards, you will be missing out on a significant number of views.